simonw/llm/docs/embeddings/binary.md

 (embeddings-binary)=
-# Binary embedding formats
+# Embedding storage format

 The default output format of the `llm embed` command is a JSON array of floating point numbers.

-LLM stores embeddings in a more space-efficient format: little-endian binary sequences of 32-bit floating point numbers, each represented using 4 bytes.
+LLM stores embeddings in space-efficient format: a little-endian binary sequences of 32-bit floating point numbers, each represented using 4 bytes.

+These are stored in a `BLOB` column in a SQLite database.

-The following Python functions can be used to convert between the two formats:
+The following Python functions can be used to convert between this format and an array of floating point numbers:

 ```python
 import struct